-Candidates who have met the requirements are issued a certificate.
-The Chief/Administrator is then notified that the newly acquired certification will be available to view and print within 10 business days of the issue date via the UFRA Certification and Training Lookup System at https://uvu.edu/ufra/lookup/.
-Patches are sold at cost.
-New printed certificates with an original seal attached may be requested from the Certification Department for a fee of \$10 per certificate.
-Wallet cards are sent to candidates if their photos are five years old or newer.
-A \$40 testing/certification fee will be assessed if the candidate passes their written exam on the second attempt, and a \$60 fee will be assessed if the candidate passes the written exam on the third attempt.
+Candidates who have met the requirements for certification will continue to have access to their wallet ID card and certificate online via the UFRA Certification and Training Lookup System at https://uvu.edu/ufra/lookup/.
+Patches are included with each certification (if available for that level).
+Additional patches are \$10.
+New printed certificates with an original seal attached may be requested from the Certification Department for a fee of \$20 per certificate.
+A hard wallet ID card is \$20.

-\The above fee table applies to Utah fire departments only.
-All other agencies will be assessed a testing/certification fee of \$90 per level.
+The new fee structure applies to Utah fire departments only.
+All other Utah agencies will be assessed a \$90 fee per attempt for each level.
+Reciprocity is \$200 per application (for all levels), but it must include Pro Board or IFSAC certificates (with an IFSAC seal).